prateek3255/blog/src/blog/nextjs-13-vs-remix-an-in-depth-case-study.md

 Now if we compare the routing mechanisms of both these frameworks, I really like the Remix one, because of how intuitive it is, and you can tell what route the file/layout represents just by looking at it.
 Whereas with Next.js, you end up with a Spaghetti of `page.tsx` and `layout.tsx`, and you have to look through your directory structure to figure out what URL a given page would be rendered on.

-But having said that, I also understand why Next.js did that because it's not just page and layouts that live in those directories but also other stuff like `notFound.tsx` , `loading.tsx` , `error.tsx` etc., which help you define your loading/error states for each of your route segments in a more declarative way.
+But having said that, I also understand why Next.js did that because it's not just page and layouts that live in those directories but also other stuff like `notFound.tsx` , `loading.tsx` , `error.tsx` etc., which help you define your loading/error states for each of your route segments.
 Also another benefit is that you can colocate your components with your routes.

 Either way, I love that both of the frameworks have chosen pretty much the same direction for file-system-based routing, and it feels like the right way to go.

 <!-- ## Data Fetching -->
 {% headingWithLink "Data Fetching","h2" %}

 Data fetching is a crucial part of modern web applications.
-Previously, most React apps would fetch data on the browser, resulting in blank pages or loading screens while the browser downloads JavaScript, and React initializes and starts fetching data for rendering your components.
-This would significantly impact performance on low-powered devices or with poor internet connections.
+At the beginning, most React apps used to be client side rendered where the server just sends an empty `index.html` file with the relevant JavaScript bundle in a `<script />` tag.
+This resulted in blank pages initially while the browser downloads and executes the JavaScript, React initializes and starts fetching data for rendering your components.
+This would significantly impact performance on low-powered devices or devices with poor internet connections.

-Next.js and Gatsby primarily changed that when they simplified fetching data on the server and/or at the build time for React applications allowing pre-render of the initial HTML for you.
+Next.js and Gatsby primarily changed that when they simplified fetching data on the server and/or at the build time for React applications allowing pre-rendering the initial HTML.
 So now the users have the initial UI ready as your website first loads.
-Although they still have to wait for the JavaScript to be downloaded and parsed before they can start interacting.
+Although they still have to wait for the JavaScript to be downloaded and [React to be hydrated](https://react.dev/reference/react-dom/client/hydrateRoot) before they can start interacting.

 Now Next.js 13 and Remix both take this one step further.
 Next.js with React Server components and Remix with their loaders and parallel data fetching.

 <!-- ### Remix -->
 {% headingWithLink "Remix","h3","Remix Data Fetching" %}

-When it comes to Remix, the way you fetch data is in loaders where each route can define a [`loader`](https://remix.run/docs/en/main/route/loader) function that provides relevant data to the route when rendering and is only run on the server.
+When it comes to Remix, the way you fetch data is in loaders where each route can define a [`loader`](https://remix.run/docs/en/main/route/loader) function that provides relevant data to the route when rendering.
+Loaders are only run on the server.

 Here is an example of a loader from the Remix Twitter Clone, which is used in the [`_base.tsx` layout](https://github.com/prateek3255/twitter-clone/blob/e8e676379e4c5442f5db1a3dcc6bd865abe4a0a3/apps/remix/app/routes/_base.tsx#L19-L22):